-Real GDP growth in El Salvador reached 2.3 percent in 2017.
+GDP growth in El Salvador reached 2.3 percent in 2017 and its per capita GDP equaled almost US$4,000 the same year.
 Agriculture, livestock, forestry and fisheries, manufacturing and mining, and commerce, restaurants and hotels accounted for about two-thirds of the observed growth.
-The country also benefited from an improved current account balance thanks to strong inflows of workers remittances.
-The current accounts balance showed a deficit of 2 percent of GDP in 2017 compared to 2.1 percent in 2016.
-This improvement took place despite a deterioration of the trade deficit which in 2017 reached $4.8bn.
+The country also continues to benefit from a strong inflows of workers remittances, totaling US$5.4 billion in 2018 (21.3 percent of GDP).

-However, El Salvador continues to suffer from persistent low levels of growth.
-Between 2010 and 2016 real GDP growth averaged 2.6 percent, making the country one of those with the lowest growth in the Central American region.
-The country is expected to grow at 2.8 percent in 2018.
+However, El Salvador suffers from persistent low levels of growth.
+Annual GDP growth has exceeded 3 percent only twice since 2000 and averaged just 2.3 percent in the last five years, one of the lowest growth rates in the Central American region.
+The country is expected to grow at 2.6 percent in 2019.

-El Salvador’s low growth and the high levels of public debt (over 70 percent of GDP) are a matter for concern.
+El Salvador’s high levels of public debt (70.7 percent of GDP in 2018) are a matter for concern.
 The pension system reform made in 2017 reduced the financing needs of the public sector.
 As a result, it is expected that the fiscal deficit will stabilize around 2.5 percent of GDP in the coming years.
 However, the significant risk associated to the higher debt service resulting from higher interest rates is a call for additional fiscal consolidation efforts to reduce public debt levels.

 In terms of political and social developments, the country has accomplished noteworthy progress on both fronts.
 Democracy and peace have been consolidated since the end of the civil war in 1992, and five consecutive democratic presidential elections have taken place with peaceful transitions of power.
 Moreover, El Salvador continues to make progress in advancing human development outcomes mainly through the expansion of access to public services.
 For example, in the health sector, increased access to healthcare facilities, particularly by the poor, contributed to El Salvador’s ability to reach MDG 4 (reducing under-5 mortality).